google/starlark-go/doc/impl.md

 climbing](http://www.engr.mun.ca/~theo/Misc/exp_parsing.htm#climbing)
 to reduce the number of productions.

-Because `load` is not a reserved word, Skylark's `load` statements are created by post-processing `load(...)` function calls that appear in an expression statement.

 In some places the parser accepts a larger set of programs than are strictly valid, leaving the task of rejecting them to the subsequent resolver pass.
 For example, in the function call `f(a, b=c)` the